-Nobody on this planet can tell you as a disabled or handicapped person what you can and cannot do.
+Nobody on this planet can tell you as a disabled person what you can and cannot do.
 All you need is the will and the tools to get you where you want to go.
 What I will share with you are options for making your life experiences and dreams a little more possible and a little more convenient.
 I was told as a young man, “Sometimes life doesn’t always fit.
 Sometimes you must make some adjustments.”
 I’m coming straight at you as an 80% Disabled Veteran who deals with day-to-day physical challenges; however, my disabilities don’t stop me from being an RV owner who enjoys the open road and the majestic sites that seem to envelop this great land that we know as America.
 I believe that your RV is your magic carpet to experience this great country.

 Special Needs RVs

 A special needs RV can make what was once difficult or impossible, enjoyable.
 Today’s RVs can be custom modified to meet every need of the disabled.
 Most importantly, especially for those who are mobility impaired or using a wheelchair or electric cart, modern RVs are equipped with hydraulically lowered and hoisted ramps or a wheelchair lift.
 Getting in and out of your rig is as simple as pushing a button.
 Just like homes and apartments, RV floorplans can be customized to meet the 36’’ spacing required for wheelchairs.
 Bathrooms are designed to be spacious to accommodate your wheelchair and tubs are equipped with seats and 60’’ handheld shower hoses.